raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

 estar a favor de = in favour OF `We were all in FAVOUR OF him doing it`

-Por poner un ejemplo, ... = To give an example

 otra ventaja/desventaja es que...
     = Another advantage/disadvantage is that...
     = A **further** advantage/criticism of... (f)

+ni siquiera creo que ... = I don't even think [that] ... `I don't even think there's a word for it`

+tu experiencia puede ser diferente = Your mileage may vary `I found the movie boring, but your mileage may vary`

+## Clarifying Concepts

 dejar claro = to make it clear
     ?
 Quiero dejar claro que apoyo la decisión: `I want to make it clear that I support the decision`

-ni siquiera creo que ... = I don't even think [that] ... `I don't even think there's a word for it`
+Por poner un ejemplo, ... = To give an example

+por ejemplo
+    = for example (más común)
+    = for instance (intercambiable)
+    ?
+Hay muchas formas de ahorrar dinero; por ejemplo, puedes dejar de comer fuera : `There are many ways to save money; for example, you can cut down on eating out`
+    ?
+Hay muchas formas de ahorrar dinero; por ejemplo, puedes dejar de comer fuera : `There are many ways to save money; for instance, you can cut down on eating out`

 dicho de otra manera, ...
     = In other words, ...